-The library is exploited by two graphical tools in the SWI-Prolog environment: the XPCE frontend started by gxref/0 and described in section 3.7, and PceEmacs (section 3.4), which exploits this library for its syntax colouring.
+The library is exploited by two graphical tools in the SWI-Prolog environment: the XPCE frontend started by gxref/0, and library(prolog_colour), which exploits this library for its syntax highlighting.

 For all predicates described below, Source is the source that is processed.
-This is normally a filename in any notation acceptable to the file loading predicates (see load_files/2).
-Using the hooks defined in section A.32.1 it can be anything else that can be translated into a Prolog stream holding Prolog source text.
+This is normally a file-name in any notation acceptable to the file loading predicates (see load_files/2).
+Input handling is done by the library(prolog_source), which may be hooked to process any source that can be translated into a Prolog stream holding Prolog source text.
 Callable is a callable term (see callable/1).
-Callables do not carry a module qualifier unless the referred predicate is not in the module defined Source.
+Callables do not carry a module qualifier unless the referred predicate is not in the module defined by Source.